 I want to thank everyone for coming to graduation.
 I haven’t seen this many happy people in quite some time.
 It is humbling to be able to address and represent a group with so many different stories to tell.
 I want to thank all of my teachers and family members for their investment in me.
 Additionally, I would like to mention everyone who makes this school run smoothly; custodians, cooks, counselors, maintenance crews, board members, professors, advisors, secretaries, and anyone else behind the scenes making Elgin Community College so great.

-I like that Elgin Community College is labeled community college because, truly, it is a community.
+I like that Elgin Community College is labeled a community college because, truly, it is a community.
 We here are a community at Elgin Community College, a community of staff and students, each with the goal of success.
 Among students, one student succeeding does not mean another student is worse off.
-At ECC, we all bring each other up, and we want to see our peers succeed.
-The staff took jobs at Elgin Community College for a reason, to help students succeed.
+At ECC, we all bring each other up and want to see our peers succeed.
+The staff took jobs at Elgin Community College for a reason: to help students succeed.
 Many staff members attended ECC themselves, and because of their favorable experiences, they came back to create positive experiences for us now in their community.
 One of the ways I enriched my experience the most was by getting to know professors on a personal level.
 Every Wednesday, I stayed after class and asked Mr. Packard questions about class, business, and whatever else was going on in life.
 Every time he said I should go, I just happened to have another question for him, so I'm sorry for keeping him, Mrs. Packard.
 The deeper you immerse yourself in the community, the better.
 If you put yourself out there, you will realize that at the end of the day, we are all just college students, no matter what we look like or how old we are.
 My time as a chair in Phi Theta Kappa has also enriched my time here.
 Working alongside fellow honors students to better the community, school, and ourselves has been an honor.
 I have taken away many great memories and friendships from ECC.

 So congratulations, I am so proud of you all.
 We have done so much work to get to this point, so go ahead and pat yourself on the back.
 Let it sink in, and celebrate your accomplishments.
 This is not the finish line; many of us are blessed to move forward and attend four-year universities.
 We are only halfway there.
 Each of us is very capable of succeeding at the next level.
 We all have our stories and experiences that have shaped who we are today.
-Yet we have the rest of our lives to create new stories and write new chapters.
+Yet, we have the rest of our lives to create new stories and write new chapters.
 Don’t forget where you came from and what you have been through.
 I urge you to continue to pursue your passions.
-Celebrate this moment, but more importantly, celebrate what is to come
+Celebrate this moment, but more importantly, celebrate what is to come.

 Dylan Mejdrich '22